Research

 Whatever-It-Takes Policymaking During the Pandemic

-with Kathryn M. E. Dominguez, Journal of International Economics, 2024 (forthcoming)
+with Kathryn M. E. Dominguez, Journal of International Economics, 2024, 149, 103915

 paper link to journal data and code

-Media coverage: Financial Times, NBER Digest
+Media coverage: Financial Times, NBER Digest, Economics Applied

 Central banks across the globe introduced large-scale asset purchase programs to address the unprecedented circumstances experienced during the pandemic.
 Many of these programs were announced as open-ended in order to shock-and-awe market participants and restore confidence in financial markets.
 This paper examines whether these whatever-it-takes announcements had larger effects than traditional policy announcements with explicit limits on scale.
 We use a narrative approach to categorize the announcements made by twenty-two central banks in advanced and emerging economies during the pandemic.
 Using event study, propensity-score-matching, and local projection methods, we measure the short-term effects of policy announcements on exchange rates and sovereign bond yields.
 We find that on average a central bank's first whatever-it-takes announcement lowers 10-year bond yields by an additional 25 basis points relative to size-limited announcements, suggesting that communication of potential policy scale matters.
 Announcement impacts on both exchange rates and yields differ across advanced and emerging economies.